 Creating eLearning Courses: Final Thoughts

-To sum up, we have attempted to provide a theoretic guide to creating E-Learning courses which are both interactive and engaging.
-Subsequently, in our next articles on the topic, we shall look into the vast array of E-Learning authoring tools on offer today and attempt to draw up a checklist of what makes an effective E-learning course.
+To sum up, we have attempted to provide a theoretic guide to creating eLearning courses that are both interactive and engaging.
+Subsequently, in our next articles on the topic, we shall look into the vast array of eLearning authoring tools on offer today and attempt to draw up a checklist of what makes an effective eLearning course.

 *Sam S. Adkins.
 The Worldwide Market for Self-paced eLearning Products and Services: 2010-2015 Forecast and Analysis.
 July 2011.